Soorarai Pottru: Accolades

 Soorarai Pottru was selected as one of ten Indian films to be screened in the Best Foreign Film category at the 78th Golden Globe Awards.
 On 26 January 2021, the film's executive producer Rajasekar Pandian announced that Soorarai Pottru had been entered into the 93rd Academy Awards, for Best Actor, Best Actress, Best Director, Best Original Score and other categories.
 He also stated that it had been made available to members of the Academy of Motion Picture Arts and Sciences for votes and nomination at the Academy Screening Room.
 Although the film was one of 366 films that were eligible for nomination, it failed to progress further in the voting process.
 Soorarai Pottru was also screened at the Chennai International Film Festival.
 The film also entered the Panorama section of the Shanghai International Film Festival.
 It won two awards at the Indian Film Festival of Melbourne, namely Best Film and Best Actor (Suriya).
 It was nominated in 14 categories at the 10th South Indian International Movie Awards and won seven awards.
 At the 68th National Film Awards, Soorarai Pottru won five awards: Best Feature Film, Best Actor (Suriya), Best Actress (Aparna), Best Original Screenplay (Sudha and Nair) and Best Background Score (Prakash Kumar).
+The film won 7 awards at the Tamil Nadu State Film Awards.